-Carnegie Mellon University (CMU).
+College, Carnegie Mellon University.
 He is an Andrew Carnegie Fellow (inaugural class), the director of the

 PeeX (Privacy Economics Experiments) lab at CMU, a member of the steering committee of CMU’s Center for

-Behavioral

-Decision Research (CBDR), and the Faculty Chair of the Heinz College’s Master of Science in Information
+Behavioral and Decision Research (CBDR), and the Faculty Chair of the Heinz College’s Master of Science in

-Transformation and Innovation Center sponsored by PwC (managing a multi-million dollar budget to fund CMU
+and Innovation Center sponsored by PwC (where he managed a multi-million dollar budget to fund CMU research

 in areas including analytics, security, and public policy), and the PwC William W. Cooper Professor of Risk